ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 # frontmatter
 path: "/tutorial-nodejs-langchain-pdf-chat"
 # title and description do not need to be added to markdown, start with H2 (##)
-title: Build PDF Chat App With Couchbase Nodejs SDK and Langchain
+title: Build PDF Chat App With Couchbase Nodejs SDK and LangChain
 short_title: Build PDF Chat App
 description:
-  - Construct a PDF Chat App with Langchain, Couchbase Node.js SDK, Couchbase Vector Search, and Next.js.
+  - Construct a PDF Chat App with LangChain, Couchbase Node.js SDK, Couchbase Vector Search, and Next.js.
-  - Learn to upload PDFs into Couchbase Vector Store with Langchain.
+  - Learn to upload PDFs into Couchbase Vector Store with LangChain.
   - Discover how to use RAG’s for context-based Q&A’s from PDFs with LLMs.
 content_type: tutorial
 filter: sdk